department of family studies and community development

 July - September 2013

 The online survey of Medicaid officials from all 50 states and the District of Columbia was developed.
-The questions focus on the facilitators and barriers to adoption of autism waivers, the use of a range of Medicaid services to support children and youth with autism and the available services and supports for transition age youth with autism.
+The questions focused on the facilitators and barriers to adoption of autism waivers, the use of a range of Medicaid services to support children and youth with autism, and the available services and supports for transition age youth with autism.

 Forty-nine qualitative interviews were completed and transcribed.
 Analysis of the interview data continued.